 - Maintain rabbit enclosures in good repair (One pen was found to have loose wire mesh with points sticking out, and a hutch had protruding screws—both of which posed a risk of injury to the rabbits.)

-- Maintain other enclosures in good repair, including a 12-inch-by-6-inch hole in a metal panel within the juvenile tigers’ enclosure with sharp points that imperiled the tigers; bent or broken wire fencing with sharp points in the camel, leopard, and muntjac enclosures; a large hole with loose wires in a deer enclosure gate; bent, leaning, and disconnected fencing in another deer enclosure; a leaning support post between the bison and wolf enclosures; an improperly repaired hole in the prairie dog enclosure through which four animals escaped; and fencing damaged by fallen branches in a sheep enclosure—an issue Animal Haven Zoo has been cited for twice since PETA first reported it to the feds in July 2021
+- Maintain other enclosures in good repair (There were two holes in the wire mesh inside the white tiger’s den with exposed sharp points that posed a risk of injury to the tiger; a 12-inch-by-6-inch hole in a metal panel within the juvenile tigers’ enclosure with sharp points that imperiled the tigers; bent, broken, or exposed wire fencing with sharp points in the brown bear, camel, leopard, and muntjac enclosures; a large hole with loose wires in a deer enclosure gate; bent, leaning, and disconnected fencing in another deer enclosure; a leaning support post between the bison and wolf enclosures; an improperly repaired hole in the prairie dog enclosure through which four animals escaped; a hole in the bottom of the bison fence “where the bull reportedly pushed against it”; a 20-inch-by-16-inch area washed out under the sika deer enclosure fence; and fencing damaged by fallen branches in a sheep enclosure—an issue Animal Haven Zoo has been cited for twice since PETA first reported it to the feds in July 2021.)

 - Provide a sufficient barrier between animals and the public, as the inspector noted an area of the kangaroo enclosure where guests could approach the primary fence and possibly touch the kangaroos